Kortimu/kortimu.github.io/README.md

-# Kortimu's First Website
+# Kortimu's personal website

-Just a site to learn web development, and to display my projects.
+A simple website used to learn web development and do some fun web related projects.

+Yup, it's that simple.